open-AIMS/ereefs-documentation/README.md

 `ncAnimate frame` performs it's constrained list of actions and terminates, freeing all memory.
 - **POJO Shared Library**
 Link: https://github.com/open-AIMS/ereefs-pojo
-A shared library for accessing core eReefs POJOs (plan old Java objects) from a repository.
+A shared library for accessing core eReefs POJOs (plain old Java objects) from a repository.
 A POJO is an `Entity` (also referred to as a `Data Object`) within the system which captures the values of a domain-specific object.
 This library provides both file-based (for development and testing) and MongoDB-based (for Production and Test) implementations.
 - **Database**